docker/docs/datacenter/ucp/2.2/guides/admin/monitor-and-troubleshoot/troubleshoot-configurations.md

 components and trying to bring them to a healthy state.

-In most cases, if a single UCP component is in a failed state persistently, you should be able to restore the cluster to a healthy state by removing the unhealthy node from the cluster and joining it again.
+In most cases, if a single UCP component is in a failed state persistently, you can restore the cluster to a healthy state by removing the unhealthy node from the cluster and joining it again.
 [Learn how to remove and join nodes](../configure/scale-your-cluster.md).